mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

 ---
 layout: sf-lens-red
 title: Salesforce trough the Lens of a Java Dev
-subtitle: Part 2 - Salesforce Technology Comparison
+subtitle: Part 2 - Declarative Technology Solutions
 description: "This blog post series is about the my learnings that I had during working in the domain of Salesforce Development.
-I will try to put SF into a broader context and compare it to previous experice - in particular CUBA"
+This blog post gives an overview of one side of the Technology coin: the declarative development solutions."
-modified: 2019-11-18
+modified: 2020-02-25
 tags: [cuba, Salesforce]
 image:
+  dir: salesforce-through-the-lens-of-a-java-dev-part-2
   feature: salesforce-through-the-lens-of-a-java-dev-part-2/feature.png
 ---
 This blog post series is about the my learnings that I had during working in the domain of Salesforce Development.
-I will try to put Salesforce into a broader context and compare it to previous experice - in particular CUBAs.
+This blog post gives an overview of one side of the technology coin: the declarative development solutions.

 <!-- more -->

 After elaborating the mindset and landscape in the first part let's go a little bit deeper into technical details in this part.

 ## Declarative vs. Imperative Development

 The first topic to talk about is the concept of declarative development.
-Declarative development mainly means to configure parts of the solution by expressing the intend of what we would like to achieve instead of also express how we would like to get the solution to go there.
+Declarative development mainly means to define parts of the solution by expressing the intend of what we would like to achieve instead of also express how we would like to get the solution to go there.

-In the land of Salesforce this happens through a more or less user friendly & accessible user interface that sits directly next to the actual application that is build.
+In the land of Salesforce this happens through a more or less user friendly & accessible configuration user interface that sits directly next to the actual application that is build.

 This concept is quite big in the Salesforce ecosystem and it is for good reasons.

 On the one hand there is the target audience of tech-savy business people and Administrators, which need and benefit most of this kind of development.

 On the other hand, Salesforce runs the solutions the users design on their behalf as part of the Software-as-a-Service offering.
-This means that they have to take care that the stuff that some builder / developer creates is controllable when running their solution.
-Because Salesforce has to take care that an error, that I as a builder / developer within the solution, does not effect any other application that runs on Salesforce.
+This means that they have to take care that the stuff that some builder / developer creates is not going wild when running their solution on their servers.

+One example of this would be that I as a builder / developer cannot create something, that effects any other application that runs on Salesforce by another client.

-Declarative development is much more controllable & restricable from the SaaS runtime perspective of Salesforce than imperative development mechanisms are.
+Declarative development tools are much more controllable & restricable from the SaaS runtime perspective of Salesforce than imperative development mechanisms are.

 Besides those two concrete Salesforce related reasons for declarative development there is an even more fundamental reason: it is oftentimes simply not necessary to use imperative development when the higher-level abstractions of declarative development are sufficient.

-In order to make this abstarct explanation about declarative vs. imperativ development a little bit more concrete, let's take a look at a simple example.
+In order to make this abstract explanation about declarative vs. imperativ development a little bit more concrete, let's take a look at a simple example.

 ### An Example of Configuration: Adding a Field

-## Salesforce Technology Landscape
+## Salesforce Declarative Development Technologies

-Next let's explore the technology landscape of the Salesforce platform in order to get a better feeling of the overall space.
+Next let's explore the declarative technology landscape of the Salesforce platform in order to get a better feeling of the overall space.
 As this topic is so huge to fill multiple books we will just scratch the surface level.
 But conceptually I will try to at least touch the main options available to give you a full overview of the landscape.

 Broadly speaking, it is possible to put the available solutions & technologies into the following categories: